bitwarden/help/_articles/getting-started/import-from-1password.md

 ---

 Importing your data from 1Password into bitwarden is easy.
 1Password has two versions of their application:
 1Password 4 and 1Password 6.
-Depending on which operation system and version of 1Password and you are using, follow the proper steps below.
+Depending on which operating system and version of 1Password and you are using, follow the proper steps below.

 **Export Your 1Password 1pif Logins**